ankowals/saf/README.md

 	go to http://localhost:8082

-Please note that usage of clean keywords ensures that artifacts from previous test execution are removed first.
+Please note that usage of clean keyword ensures that artifacts from previous test execution are removed first.

 One can also use IntelliJ to run a feature file.
 In that case only log file will be created.
 To run a test from IntelliJ a cucumber plugin is used.
 Please click with right mouse button on the feature file name and choose 'Run'.
 In case of an exception indicating that step defs were not found please double check plugin configuration.
 To do so go to Run menu in the toolbar and choose Edit configurations.
-Select cucumber java and make sure that glue points to the correct directory or package.
+Select cucumber java and make sure that glue points to the correct directory or package (shall be 'libs').
-If test run fine via mvn test command but not using IntelliJ this indicates missconfigruation of cucumber-jvm plugin.
+If test runs fine via mvn test command but not using IntelliJ this indicates missconfigruation of cucumber-jvm plugin.

-To generate a report from test please execute mvn site, mvn jetty:run to run jetty and check the report in the browser under http://localhost:port.
+To generate a report from test please execute mvn site.
+After this command execute mvn jetty:run to run jetty.
+Check the report in the browser under http://localhost:port (default port is 8082).

 It is possible to overwrite active_env property from the command line.
 In that case project specific config as specified by the CMD argument will be used during test execution.
 To do so please execute a test for example like below